 This equation has been discussed in a book called 'Managing Performance, Managing People: Understanding and Improving Team Performance' by Anne Millership, Murray Ainsworth, and Neville Smith.
+What I loved about this book was 'the performance equation':

-[P = Rc times C times E times V. (Pf times Rw)]
+\[P = Rc \times C \times E \times V. (Pf \times Rw)\]

 where: